booster-pocket-router/booster/README.md

 Once started, `booster` can be remotely controller through its public HTTP Json API.
 These are some of the routes available (full documentation coming soon):
 ```
 GET /sources.json
-list of used sources
+List of used sources
 ```
 ```
 GET /policies.json
-list of active policies
+List of active policies
 ```
 ```
 DELETE /policies/{id}.json
-remove policy `id`
+Remove policy `id`
 ```
 ```
 POST /policies/block.json
 -d {"source_id": "", "issuer": "", "reason": ""}
-apply block policy: source `source_id` will no longer be used
+Apply block policy: source `source_id` will no longer be used
 ```
 ```
 POST /policies/sticky.json
 -d {"issuer": "", "reason": ""}
-apply sticky policy: once a source receives a connection to a target, the following connections
+Apply sticky policy: once a source receives a connection to a target, the following connections
 to the same target will be assigned to the same source
 ```
 ```
 POST /policies/reserve.json
 -d {"source_id": "", "target": "", "issuer": "", "reason": ""}
-apply reserve policy: source `source_id` will only be used for connections to `target`
+Apply reserve policy: source `source_id` will only be used for connections to `target`
 ```
 ```
 POST /policies/avoid.json
 -d {"source_id": "", "target": "", "issuer": "", "reason": ""}
-apply reserve policy: source `source_id` will not be used for connections to `target`
+Apply reserve policy: source `source_id` will not be used for connections to `target`
 ```
 ```
 GET /metrics.json
-forwards the request to a local prometheus api/v1/query endpoint, preserving headers,
+Forwards the request to a local prometheus api/v1/query endpoint, preserving headers,
 query parameters and request body
 ```
 ```
 GET /metrics
-list the metrics exposed by the server using prometheus export encoding
+List the metrics exposed by the server using prometheus export encoding
 ```